Topic Areas: Audiology Implantables and Neuroprosthetics

 Content Area: Audiology

-Proposals appropriate for submission to this topic area encompass all aspects of middle ear, bone-anchored and cochlear implant devices including: candidacy, programming, outcomes and service delivery for both pediatric and adult recipients.
-We seek submissions that enhance understanding of basic mechanisms, factors that affect patient performance with an auditory implant as well as new clinical or research approaches or methods.
+Proposals appropriate for submission to this topic area encompass all aspects of middle ear implants, bone-anchored implants, cochlear implants, auditory brainstem implants, and auditory midbrain implants.
+We seek submissions that span from clinical research to basic science to translational research, enhance understanding of basic mechanisms, factors that affect patient performance with an auditory implant as well as new clinical or research approaches or methods.
 Interprofessional education, practice, and/or research that addresses the implementation of interprofessional competencies within curricular or practice models or the evaluation of collaborative care outcomes specific to implantables should be included in this topic area.
+Matters related to diversity, equity, inclusion or healthcare disparities, neuroaffirming practices, and social determinants of health in adults specific to implantables should be included in this topic area.

 Research